-Frequently Asked Questions (FAQ) covering the Eco Marine Power Aquarius MRE System and EnergySail.
+Aquarius MRE and EnergySail - Frequently Asked Questions (FAQ).
 For general questions about Eco Marine Power please see our Company Frequently Asked Questions page.

-For further information about the Aquarius MRE System please see the Aquarius Wind, Solar Marine Power System webpage.
+For further information about the Aquarius MRE® please see the Aquarius MRE webpage

-The Aquarius MRE System (MRE - Marine Renewable Energy) is an advanced integrated system of rigid but movable sails, solar panels & energy storage modules that will allow ships to tap into renewable energy at sea by harnessing the power provided by the wind and sun.
-The rigid sails are based on the EnergySail technology developed by EMP.
+The patented Aquarius MRE (MRE - Marine Renewable Energy) or Aquarius MRE System is an advanced integrated system of rigid but movable sails, computer systems, renewable energy devices & energy storage modules that will allow ships to tap into renewable energy at sea by harnessing the power provided by the wind and sun.
+The rigid sails are based on the patented EnergySail® technology developed by EMP.

 How much will the system reduce a ships fuel consumption?

-We estimate that on an annual basis the system will reduce fuel consumption on a large ocean going ships of between 10% -20%.
-This is a conservative estimate which takes into account days when weather conditions are not favourable for using the system or when the ship is not at sea.
+We estimate that on an annual basis the system will reduce fuel consumption on ocean going ships of between 5% -20%.
+This is a conservative estimate that takes into account days when weather conditions are not favourable for using the system or when the ship is not at sea.
 On smaller and/or specialised vessels the fuel savings and emission reductions could be significantly higher.

-Is the Aquarius MRE System just for large ships?
+Is the Aquarius MRE just for large ships?

-Although the system is being initially designed for large ships, much of the technology being developed will also be suitable for smaller vessels such as coastal freighters, passenger ferries and tourist boats.
+Although the system was initially designed for large ships, much of the associated technology will also be suitable for smaller vessels such as coastal freighters, passenger ferries and tourist boats.
 A study is also being conducted to determine if it would be feasible to use the system on naval and government vessels such as patrol ships.
+Elements of the system are also suitable for autonomous surface vessels (ASV's) and unmanned surface vessels (USV's).

 Is wind power really a viable option on-board large modern ships?

 Wind power was used for many centuries to move ships across the oceans but the arrival of the steamship heralded the end of the golden age of the sailing ship.
-In the 1970's and 1980's ships in Japan were fitted with rigid sails these proved that the use of rigid sails reduced fuel consumption.
+In the 1980's however ships in Japan were fitted with rigid (JAMDA) sails and these proved that the use of rigid sails reduced fuel consumption.
 You can read more about this topic in Wind and Solar Power for Ships.

-Do the rigid sails used by the Aquarius MRE System use wind energy and collect solar energy as well?
+Does the EnergySail used by the Aquarius MRE System use wind energy and collect solar energy as well?

 The rigid sail or EnergySail designed by Eco Marine Power will help move a ship by using the available wind plus they may collect solar energy during the day if solar panels are fitted.
-The EnergySail is moved automatically by the control system to best suit the prevailing weather conditions.
+The EnergySail is moved automatically by the computer control system to best suit the prevailing weather conditions.
 Please see our EnergySail webpage for more information about this innovative device.
+Each EnergySail may also be fitted with other power generating devices and sensors.

 What is a rigid sail?
 Does it mean the sail does not move?

 A rigid sail is simply a sail that is not made entirely from a flexible material like cloth.
-A rigid sail for example could be made out of marine grade aluminium or a carbon fibre composite material.
-The EnergySail used by the Aquarius MRE System can be moved to best use the available wind or solar energy.
-They can also be lowered when a ship is loading/unloading or during storms.
+A rigid sail for example could be made from marine grade steel or a carbon fibre composite material or both.
+The EnergySail used by the Aquarius MRE can be moved to best use the available wind or solar energy.
+They can also be lowered when a ship is loading/unloading cargo or during storms.

 Can the energy collected from the solar panels be stored in batteries?

-Yes, Corvus Energy’s advanced lithium-polymer battery technology can store energy collected by the solar panels.
-The batteries will then be used to power the ship’s operational equipment or alternatively, be used as a power source when at harbour or at anchor.
+Yes.
+The batteries when charged can then be used to power the ship’s operational equipment or alternatively, be used as a power source when at harbour or at anchor.
 The batteries or energy storage modules can also be used to store energy from other sources such as the ship's generators.
-You can find out more about Corvus Energy's technology by visiting www.corvus-energy.com
+You can read more about this here: Aquarius Marine Solar Power

 Why should shipping companies use wind and solar power?